xbeat/Machine-Learning/README.md

 Introduction to Memoization

 Memoization is an optimization technique that stores the results of expensive function calls and returns the cached result when the same inputs occur again.
 This powerful strategy can significantly improve the performance of recursive algorithms or functions with repeated computations.

+## Advanced Linear Algebra for Data Science

+The Power of Advanced Linear Algebra in Data Science

+Advanced linear algebra forms the backbone of many sophisticated algorithms in data science and machine learning.
+It enables us to manipulate high-dimensional data, extract meaningful patterns, and build powerful predictive models.
+This presentation explores key concepts in advanced linear algebra and their applications in data science, providing practical Python implementations to illustrate these ideas.

 ## Choosing the Right Classification Algorithm in Python